 This depends on you.
 What type of surface do you skate on?
 What is your skating style/ability?
 What is your body size?
-I find that most derby players skate on wheels ranging from an 88A to a 96A in hardness.
+I find that most derby players skate on wheels ranging from an 88A to a 99A in hardness.
 The lower the number, the grippier/softer the wheel.
 The higher the number the faster/harder the wheel.
-I personally like to skate 93A wheels with a nylon hub.
-I’m about a buck forty(140lbs.) and I like to go fast but still have a little grip.
-Its works for me.
-I like to start new skaters on a grippier wheel until they get their balance down.
+I personally like to skate on a bit of a grippier wheel because I jam and I don’t want any slippage.
+I currently skate on Radar Halo’s and Reckless Morphs depending on the floor.
+Normally a lower durometer with Halo’s on a slick floor and with Morphs a higher dual durometer on a grippy floor.
+But this is just what works for me.
+With newer skaters, I like to start them on a grippier wheel until they get their balance down.
 Then move on to a faster/harder wheel.

 So, do I get a nylon hub or aluminum hub?

 A nylon hub as more give, or flex, and is lighter.
 That can give a skater more surface grip and control.
 An aluminum hub does not give, or flex, which makes the wheel more solid and less energy is used.
 It basically comes down to personal preference.
 Most derby wheels are made with a high-quality urethane hub which is stronger than nylon, but lighter than aluminum.
 Sometimes with aluminum hubs it’s hard to get your bearings out.

 Please do not hesitate to call the shop.
 Lets talk wheels!